← All Articles

 Pre-event promotion significantly amplifies speaker value.
 Share speaker credentials and session previews through your marketing channels.
 LinkedIn posts featuring speaker insights often generate substantial engagement.
 Event apps with speaker profiles and session details increase attendance and preparation.

 Consider recording permissions early in the booking process.
 Many attendees want to reference technical presentations later.
 However, some speakers restrict recordings due to proprietary information or corporate policies.
-Negotiate these terms during initial contract discussions.
+Negotiate these terms during initial contract discussions, not the week before the event.

 Feedback collection helps you evaluate speaker performance and improve future events.
 Specific metrics like "likelihood to recommend speaker to colleagues" and "relevance to job responsibilities" provide actionable insights.
 Share positive feedback with speakers and bureaus to strengthen those relationships.